Panmoni/yapbay/docs/plan.md

 test update of escrow, trade tables for events

-funded and fiat paid not getting recorded in transactions table

-TradePage not updating to show fiat paid... might be because listener failed

-escrow details balance still wrong
+- when recording the escrow it is saving its state as the trade state, not the escrow state.

+## events table

+contract events table needs more data and to have the trade_id field in there

+## record all txs

+Need a route to record follow on transactions

+## refunds

 if the escrow is funded and mark paid fails to meet deadline, gotta refund the USDC

-contract events table needs more data and to have the trade_id field in there

-- when recording the escrow it is saving its state as the trade state, not the escrow state.

 ## escrow